numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Simulated Run-lengths of Restart Algorithms
 -------------------------------------------

-The runtime of the conceptual restart algorithm given in Equation :eq:`RTrestart` is the basis for displaying performance within COCO.
-We can simulate some (approximate) samples of the runtime of the restart algorithm by constructing so-called simulated run-lengths from the available empirical data.
+The runtime of the conceptual restart algorithm given in
+|eq:RTrestart| is the basis for displaying performance within COCO.
+We
+can simulate some (approximate) samples of the runtime of the restart algorithm by constructing so-called simulated run-lengths from the available empirical data.